sebawita/nativescript-dev-day/code-of-conduct.md

 ## Contact Information

-If you need to report a violation please inform any of the event staff on site or contact Brian Rinaldi at (857) 919-7630 or brian.rinaldi@progress.com.
+If you need to report a violation please inform any of the event staff on site or contact Sebastian Witalec at sebastian.witalec@progress.com.

 ## The Quick Version